dagraham/etm-dgraham/README.md

       - Choose whether or not to edit the action.
 If the action does not have an `@i` entry, you will be prompted to add one.
       - Note: One or more timers can be active at the same time but only one can be running - the others will automatically be paused.
 - **New**
-	- Each action is displayed in the *Done View* on the date `finished`   according to the time `finished`.
+	- Each action is displayed in the *Done View* on the finished date   according to the finished time.

 ### `?`: someday